kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

   from matplotlib.colors import ListedColormap from sklearn.cluster import KMeans

-We set some initial parameters:
+and we set some initial parameters:

 .. code:: python